Wednesday 23 & Thursday 24 October, 2019

 In November 2018, the Art Gallery of NSW (AGNSW) successfully completed the first phase of its campaign, supporting a new building as part of the Gallery’s expansion, the Sydney Modern Project.
 It is the largest public-private arts partnership of its kind, comprising $244 million from the NSW Government and more than $103 million from donors.

-AGNSW Director Dr Michael Brand and Development Director John Richardson, will outline the process involved in securing leadership gifts, including the largest monetary donation in the Gallery’s history.
-They will also share some of the important learnings, challenges and the key factors for success.
+AGNSW Development Director John Richardson, will outline the process involved in securing leadership gifts, including the largest monetary donation in the Gallery’s history.
+He will also share some of the important learnings, challenges and the key factors for success.

 If you are looking for some insight into how to raise significant funds through major gifts, this is a presentation you won’t want to miss.

 Presenter: JOHN RICHARDSON, Director of Development, Art Gallery of NSW